 Children speak the language of their environment.
 If they are exposed to their mother tongues in an encouraging and supportive bilingual environment, results will show.

 How can parents get started?

-Geography and history lessons can also inspire interests.
+Geography and history lessons can also inspire interest.
 Parents can talk about the Great Wall, Terracotta Army, and any other interesting places that have Chinese culture or influences.
-If you’re planning for the next holiday, why not visit some of these destinations?
+If you’re planning for your next holiday, why not visit some of these destinations?
 Nothing beats hands-on learning on a holiday trip!